javyg62/Weather-Website/README.md

 # Weather Website using MJML Email Templates

-This project is connected to the Convex deployment named [`admired-stingray-683`](https://dashboard.convex.dev/d/admired-stingray-683).

 ## Project structure

 The frontend code is in the `app` directory and is built with [Vite](https://vitejs.dev/).